vgarousi/Fault-tolerance-for-MBT/README.md

 - `MachineBase.java`: An existing class under `graphwalker\core\machine\`
 - `Vertex.java`: An existing class under `graphwalker\core\model`

+The Java code of the above classes can be found inside the folders `new classes` and `modified classes` in the repository.

 Note: Details of the code modifications and the new class implementations are discussed in Section 4.3 of the design document (PDF file can be found below).

 # Development team